edelveart/edelveart.github.io/src/content/blog/formal-lang-galois.md

 ## Some Natural Questions

-Just for try, to move into mathematical space, I like to symbolize this immersion of a language as:
+To begin exploring this analogy in mathematical terms, I like to symbolize the semantic immersion of a language as:

 $$
-M_i \mapsto \mathbb{M}_i
+M_i \mapsto \mathbb{M}_i.
 $$

-Questions arise quite naturally by analogy.
-For example, one may wonder whether it is possible to refine the structure backwards in the hierarchy of metalanguages, exploring concepts analogous to normality (that is, whether the extension is truth-complete) or separability (for instance, whether truth values are uniquely determined) as in algebra.
+From this, several natural questions arise.
+For instance:
+> Can the structure be refined backwards in the hierarchy of metalanguages?

+What would concepts like normality (truth-completeness) or separability (uniqueness of truth values) mean in this context, mirroring their algebraic counterparts?

-Also, the question of whic metalanguage is the most economical to define truth arises, in a way similar to how in algebra we care about minimal extensions.
+Also, the question of which metalanguage is the most economical to define truth arises, in a way similar to how in algebra we care about minimal extensions.

 Another immediate question is how far we must go to resolve a given concept, which could be understood as a matter of the degree of extension of the language, expressed by

 $$
-[\mathbb{M}(\mathcal{L}_1, \mathcal{L}_2) : \mathbb{M}]
+[\mathbb{M}(\mathcal{l}_1, \mathcal{l}_2) : \mathbb{M}].
 $$

 This can be thought of as the dimension of a semantic extension space, composed of truth-valued $n$-ary predicates.

-In a more poetic sense, and entering the terrain of Galois, one could ask:
+In a more poetic sense, and stepping into Galois-theoretic territory, one might ask:

 > Are there automorphisms among the different metalanguages $\mathbb{M_i}$?